bmshema/LoRaPi-C2/README.md

 WantedBy=multi-user.target

 ```
-Modify the ExecStart field to reflect the path to your python3 executable and the path on your machine to receiver.py
+Modify the ExecStart field to reflect the path to your system's python3 executable and the absolute path to receiver.py on your system.

 ##### Start and Enable the service.
 ```bash
 sudo systemctl start receiver.service sudo systemctl enable receiver.service
 ```
+## To Do;
+- Implement acknowledgement of command execution form receiver nodes.
+- Send command output back to the commander node.

-## Warning: Always comply with your national radio frequency usage restrictions.
+#### Warning: Always comply with your national radio frequency usage restrictions.